 Cannabidiol (CBD) is one of the 60 naturally occurring cannabinoids found in a cannabis plant.
-Unlike Tethrahydocannabdiol (THC), known for its psychoactive elements, CBD is non-intoxicating and can offer relief and benefits without the disconcerting feelings of lethargy or dysphoria.
+Unlike Tethrahydocannabdiol (THC), known for its psychoactive elements, CBD is non-intoxicating and can offer relief and benefits.
 The majority of information on the Internet today, highlights the potential benefits of CBD, but are there known CBD oil effects that users should be aware of and is there a limit to how much CBD one person can safely consume?

-Multiple studies, published as early as 1980, suggest that CBD has minimal side effects and is overall safe for consumption.
+Multiple studies suggest that CBD has minimal side effects and is overall safe for consumption.
 Nonetheless, consumers should be made aware of any known, potential drawbacks of something you are putting in your body.
 Below, we discuss the findings from each recorded study and review on the safety and known side effects of CBD.